Jōyō KanjiOrganized by Frequency of Use

 Example Word

-切れる: cut or runout.
-The Japanese verb '切れる (きれる)' has two primary meanings.
-The first is 'to be cut' or 'to cut', often referring to something being severed or divided.
-For example: the string was cut「糸が切れた」(いとがきれた).
-The second meaning is 'to run out' or 'to be used up', often referring to resources or time.
-For example: the battery ran out「バッテリーが切れた」(バッテリーがきれた).
-This verb is commonly used in both literal and figurative contexts, and its meaning can change significantly depending on the context in which it is used.
+切る: cut or turn off.
+The Japanese verb '切る (きる)' has two primary meanings.
+The first is 'to cut', which refers to physically cutting something, such as paper, food, or objects.
+For example: I cut the paper「紙を切る」(かみをきる).
+The second meaning is 'to turn off', which is used when referring to turning off devices, lights, or machinery.
+For example: Please turn off the light「電気を切ってください」(でんきをきってください).
+The verb is versatile and widely used in both literal and figurative contexts.
+It is important to note that the meaning depends on the context in which it is used.

 Radical